-Spring is upon us!
-For us email marketers, this means lots of opportunities to reach out to our customers and inform them about seasonal deals, boost engagement, and get to know them better.
+Spring is here — and for email marketers, it’s one of the best seasons to run creative, high-engagement campaigns: inform customers about seasonal deals, boost engagement, and get to know them better.

-In this article, we’ll cover the most important occasions for spring email marketing campaigns and share spring email examples and tips to make your messages even more impactful.
+In this article, we’ll cover the most important occasions for spring email marketing campaigns and share spring email examples and tips for your inspiration — to make your messages even more impactful.

 Best ideas and spring email examples to use in your next campaign

-Let’s check out some of the most important occasions and themes you can use in your marketing campaigns as spring begins and throughout the season.
-If you’d like to see all the yearly holidays in one place, check out our e-commerce calendar
+Now, let’s check out some of the most important occasions and themes you can use in your marketing campaigns as spring begins and throughout the season.
+If you’d like to see all the yearly holidays in one place, check out our e-commerce calendar.

-Here, we’ll only cover the essentials, but we also offer monthly holiday guides that have more niche occasions.
-So, if you’d like to go beyond the most popular dates, reference our March newsletter ideas article.
+In this guide, we focus on the most impactful spring email ideas, but we also offer monthly holiday guides that have more niche occasions.
+So, if you’d like to go beyond the most popular dates, reference our articles on March, April, and May.

 The arrival of spring itself can be a great topic for an email campaign as it’s often associated with positivity and fresh starts.
 Celebrate the change of seasons and inspire your subscribers with uplifting content and positive messages.